williamliuzhenwei/MyWatch/README.md

 A watch that works like apple watch.
-Functions are implemented in seperate folders
+Functions are implemented in complete_wearble folder under Arduino and Pythin